'Most dangerous person I've ever dealt with': Lawyer feared newspaper murder suspect

 Ramos almost regularly posted about wanting members of the staff to kill themselves, hoping the paper would shut down and would repeatedly include the hashtag #CapDeathWatch.

+One tweet in 2014 makes mention of a mass shooting at the newspaper’s office: “Mass shootings cannot happen anywhere."

-In another post, Ramos makes mention of a shotgun, saying “My bullets are words.”
+In another post that same day, Ramos makes mention of a shotgun, saying “My bullets are words.”
 Police say Ramos used a shotgun in the shooting on Thursday.

 He also posted multiple times about the 2015 attack at the French magazine Charlie Hebdo, even including photoshopped images of one magazine staff member with a bullet hole in his head and blood on his face.
 His loathing of the press may not have been just fixed on the Capital.
 In 2014, he posted his thoughts on the beheadings of James Foley and Steven Sotloff and accused the press of propaganda.
 “Journalists making a living (literally) by participating in propaganda is nothing new,” he wrote.
 “Think about it.”